 - 14. Will often vary depending on the commodity and the purpose of the importation.
 It varies from single entry shipment to multiple shipments over a one-year period.
-A single-entry permit is generally valid for three months.

-- 15. No.

-- 16. No.

-- 17. See No. 6.
+A single-entry permit is generally valid for three months. - 15.
+No. - 16.
+No. - 17.
+Some commodities may fall under the import requirements of the Health of Animals Act as well as the requirements of other legislation under the administration of the CFIA.
+They may also fall under the requirements of other government bodies.
+It is the importer's responsibility to comply with all applicable legislation.